Visit Lake Annecy, Rhone-Alpes

 As Europe’s cleanest lake, Lake Annecy is a popular summer destination for families, couples and singles alike, with a wide variety of accommodation and villages to stay in.

-Although the city of Annecy itself is the largest town, the villages dotted around the lake provide a much more private atmosphere, with those on the east side being generally more expensive and catching the afternoon sun, while those on the west side of the lake provide more campgrounds and less summertime events and activities.
+Although the city of Annecy is the largest town, the villages dotted around the lake provide a much more private atmosphere, with those on the east side being generally more expensive and catching the afternoon sun, while those on the west side of the lake provide more campgrounds and less summertime events and activities.

 Something for the adventurous